JEEVANJGA/Mern-crash-course/Steps followed.md

 - Create a MongoDB for learning purpose based on instructions
 - create env file as suggested with connection string
 - Use dotenv package to access the env variables.
+- create db.js config file to define connectDB method to coneect to mongoDB with mongo_uri.